|English||Deutsch [German]||Espanol [Spanish]||Francais [French]||Русский [Russian]||日本語 [Japanese]|

 c.
 QRP Assisted (All Band or Single Band): Total output power must not exceed 5 watts.

-B. Single Operator Overlay Categories: Any Single Operator All Band entrant above may ALSO submit his/her log for one of the categories shown below by adding the appropriate CATEGORY-OVERLAY line in the Cabrillo log file header.
-Overlay category entries will be listed separately in the results; grouped by high power and low power.
+B. Single Operator Overlay Categories: Any All Band entrant above may ALSO enter one of the categories shown below by adding the appropriate CATEGORY-OVERLAY line in the Cabrillo log file header.
+Overlay category entries will be listed separately in the results; grouped by high power (1500W) and low power (100W).

 1. Classic Operator (CLASSIC): The entrant will use only one radio, no QSO alerting assistance, and may operate up to 24 of the 48 hours – off times are a minimum of 60 minutes during which no QSO is logged.
 If the log shows more than 24 hours of operation, only the first 24 hours will be counted for the overlay score.
 The one radio must not be able to receive while transmitting.